Kristen Stewart Keeps Girlfriend News Open With Stella Maxwell, But ‘Twilight’ Star Rejects Donald Trump Twitter Message About Robert Pattinson

 “They were spotted out the past two days together,” reports Daily Mail.
 “And third time was a charm for Kristen Stewart and Chloe Grace Moretz as they were seen together again on Friday leaving a Los Angeles gym at the same time.
 The 26-year-old Twilight star and another gal pal joined the young actress for a grueling workout.”

 Seeing how Kristen Stewart was seen hanging out with St. Vincent, long before her breakup with Alicia Cargile became obvious, it is not totally implausible that there is something up with her and Chloe.
-But only time will tell!
+But only time will tell.

-One thing that Twilight actress is not willing to do is to let other people, especially Donald Trump, give her unsolicited dating advice.
+One thing that the Twilight actress is not willing to do is to let other people, especially Donald Trump, give her unsolicited dating advice.
 She revealed that, in 2012 when she and Robert Pattinson were going through some tough times in their relationship, Donald Trump came out of nowhere and used his Twitter account to give his opinion on something he was not involved.

 “He was really obsessed with me, which was f***ing crazy,” Kristen said according to Fortune.
 “Like what?
 I can’t even understand it.
 It’s such far-out concept that I don’t want to believe that actually is happening.
 It’s insane.”

-This was during the time that the tabloids caught her making out with Snow White and the Huntsman director while she was still in relationship with Robert Pattinson.
-This was a shock both to Edward Cullen actor and Twilight actress.
+This was during the time that the tabloids caught her making out with the Snow White and the Huntsman director while she was still in relationship with Robert Pattinson.
+This was a shock both to the Edward Cullen actor and the Twilight actress.

 Donald Trump, who is known for getting involved in other people’s business via Twitter, gave his two cents on the whole deal, even telling Robert Pattinson what to do.